MarketLeader/world/README.md

 # world
 Live based layout & a valid HTML5.
 Hosted directly from the project GitHub repository.
-Running online on hyip world,
+Running online on hyip world, explaned on our project page.